smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 The effect of this is that the chords sound different from each other, and not just because the notes are all getting higher.
 The varied distances between notes _within the chord_ produce a different audible effect.
 The pattern used by _I_, _VI_, and _V_ is said to be **major**, while _II_, _III_, and _VI_ are called **minor**. {{% margin-note %}}The names "major" and "minor" actually should more properly be called "large" and "small," describing the distance between the bottom and middle notes in the chord.
 In the original ancient Greek, that's probably what they actually meant.{{% /margin-note %}} The _VII_ chord, while having a middle note interval that conveys a minor feel, _also_ has a shorter top note interval.
 The word for that kind of chord is **diminished**.

 Pulling back to the context of the F major scale, the sequence of three-note chords available to us is F major, G minor, A minor, B&flat; major, C major, D minor, E diminished, and back to F major.
-These are the workhorse chords, and while it's certainly possible to add additional notes from the scale or even some of the discouraged notes from unrelated keys, you'll find that, most of the time, most popular and folk music doesn't.
-The traditional "Deck the Halls" certainly does not.
+These are the workhorse chords, and while it's certainly possible to add additional notes from the scale or even some of the discouraged notes from unrelated keys, you'll find that, most of the time, most popular and folk music doesn't. {{% margin-note %}}Does the traditional "Deck the Halls" adhere strictly to this palette of chords?
+Are you _sure_ about that?{{% /margin-note %}}

-The roman numeral notation I introduced above can actually be extended to represent the chord qualities: capital letters for major, lowercase letters for minor, and the addition of "&flat;5" to indicate diminished. {{% margin-note %}}Some people use "dim" or "<sup>o</sup>" to indicate this kind of diminished chord, but there are cases where it has an ambiguous interpretation.{{% /margin-note %}} Using this notation, the sequence of chords is _I_, _ii_, _iii_, _IV_, _V_, _vi_, _vii_<sup>&flat;5</sup>.
+The roman numeral notation I introduced above can actually be extended to represent the chord qualities: capital letters for major, lowercase letters for minor, and the addition of "&flat;5" to indicate diminished. {{% margin-note %}}Some texts use "dim" or "<sup>o</sup>" to indicate this kind of diminished chord, but there are cases where it has an ambiguous interpretation.{{% /margin-note %}} Using this notation, the sequence of chords is _I_, _ii_, _iii_, _IV_, _V_, _vi_, _vii_<sup>&flat;5</sup>.
 Using this kind of shorthand can really help distill music down to its bare essence.
 Instead of having to explicitly list out the notes (e.g.) B&flat;--D--F, one could just say "_IV_ chord" and, knowing the key the song is in, reconstruct the list of notes whenever needed.
 It certainly makes it easier to transpose songs into different keys.

 ## Something to dance to